mohanmca/professional_certification/algorithms/Course/Part2/DirectedGraph.md

 ## Toplogical Sort (in DAG)

 * DFS + ReversePostOrder
+* DFS Reverse postorder for Topological sort was simple, but it was not discovered for many years
 * ReversePostOrder : Use simple DFS, and when there were no-were adjacent vertices to navigate, it should goes to Stack
 1.